luctowers/4kgba/README.md

 ## Project Specifications

 - ROM size no more than 4096 Bytes
-- Implementation in a single readable C-file 500 lines or less
+- Implementation in a single readable C-file
 - Short Makefile using DevKitPro to compile, link and patch
 - No dependencies apart from macros and BIOS calls in libadvance